Zerina Akers

 Zerina Akers is an American fashion stylist and costume designer.
 She is best known for her positions as Beyoncé's personal stylist, costume designer for the Emmy-winning 2020 musical film Black Is King, and founder of the e-commerce site "Black Owned Everything".

-Her work with Beyonce is what has earned her the most recognition and she has found herself being celebrated among the pages of magazines like Vogue and Harper's Bazaar.
+Recognition of her work has appeared in Vogue and Harper's Bazaar.

 Early life

 Akers was born in Landover, Maryland.
 Akers first gained an interest in fashion when designing clothes for high school fashion shows.

 Career

 Akers studied for two years at The Art Institute of Philadelphia, and began her career in the fashion industry as an intern at W Magazine in 2006.
-During her time as an intern, she worked amongst big names such as Alex White, Karl Temper and Shiona Turini.
+During her time as an intern, she worked amongst names such as Alex White, Karl Temper and Shiona Turini.
 She then moved to New York and completed her studies at LIM College.
 During her time at LIM College, Akers studied abroad at the University of Westminster, completed an internship with Stella McCartney, and freelanced at W Magazine and Women's Wear Daily.
 She went on to assist stylists such as Lori Goldstein and Camilla Nickerson on television commercials and fashion editorials.
 In 2011, she began work at Brooks Brothers, coordinating and styling catalog shoots.

 Akers noticed the possibility for a career in the entertainment world after assisting Bea Kerlund on a shoot with Beyoncé.
 She started styling Beyoncé's Instagram editorials in 2014.
 She styled Beyoncé's "Formation" music video in 2016, when she wore a wide-brimmed black hat.
 [8] Akers continued to collaborate with Beyoncé on projects in 2018, styling the "Apeshit" music video, the On The Run II Tour, and the Global Citizen Festival: Mandela 100 concert.
 [8] Akers has styled director Ava DuVernay, actress Yara Shahidi, and R&B duet Chloe x Halle in addition to being Beyoncé's personal stylist and wardrobe curator.